CaterinaBi/aicore-recommendation-ranking-system/README.md

 A try-except statement has been added to make sure the program does not crash if a file in the `raw_images` folder is not recognised as an image.

 The result of the resizing can be seen in the image below.
-Please note both the change in file name (from a quite complex and random one to `1_resized.png`) and in file size (from 1024x767 to 512x512).
-The file size has been chosen after a random exploratory analysis of the file sizes in the complete dataset.
+Please note both the change in file name (from a quite complex and random one to `1_resized.png`) and in file size (from 1024x767 to 512x512, and 27KB to 14KB).
+The file size has been chosen after a random exploratory analysis of the file sizes in the complete dataset - it will probably have to be adjusted once we run this file on the totality of the raw image dataset.

 <p align="center">
 <img src="images/resizing.png" alt="An image showing the start image and resulting image after the resizing process" width="80%" height="80%"/>